 The 2019 programme of field meetings will be available soon.
 Meetings will once again be led by David McNeill.
-Everyone is welcome.
-Children must be accompanied by an adult.
+Everyone is welcome but children must be accompanied by an adult.
 Please expect that ground may be wet and uneven.
-Check with David beforehand on firstname.lastname@example.org if you need advice.
-On the day of each field trip, David can be contacted on 07599 902076.
+Check with David beforehand (email@example.com) if you need advice.
+On field trip days, David can be contacted on 07599 902076.
 In 2018, David led field meetings to:

 - 1. Antrim Castle Grounds & Muckamore Woods (woodland) Saturday 21 April